-Cash provided by operating activities for the nine months ended June 30, 2002, consisting primarily of the items described in "Results of Operations," was approximately \$4.8 million.
-Net cash used in investing activities was approximately \$60.8 million for the nine months ended June 30, 2002 and primarily consisted of the amounts used to make investments in our portfolio companies.
-Net cash used in financing activities was approximately \$4.6 million for the nine months ended June 30, 2002 and consisted primarily of the repayment of accrued costs of approximately \$640,000 associated with our initial public offering and the payment of our first quarter dividend of approximately \$1.8 million and our second quarter dividend of approximately \$2.1 million.
+Cash provided by operating activities for the fiscal year ended September 30, 2002, consisting primarily of the items described in "Results of Operations," was approximately \$7.0 million.
+Net cash used in investing activities was approximately \$40.2 million for the fiscal year ended September 30, 2002.
+The net cash used consisted of investments in our portfolio companies, partially offset by a net increase in cash of approximately \$39.2 million in connection with repurchase agreements and the repayment, by our portfolio companies, of investments in principal amount of approximately \$18.4 million.
+Net cash used in financing activities was approximately \$6.7 million for the fiscal year ended September 30, 2002 and consisted primarily of the payment of dividends of approximately \$6.0 million and the repayment of accrued costs of approximately

+\$641,000 associated with our initial public offering.